AZimmerman13/capstone2/README.md

 From the outset, I was planning on using a random forest regressor on this data.
 ![num estimators plot](images/rf_num_estimator_plot.png)

-It appears that a case can be made that the best num_estimators here is just about 10.
-Running my RandomForest with 10 estimators produced surprisingly high r^2 scores for my train and test data, 0.97 and 0.82 respectively.
-I came away from these results concerned that I had introduced some leakage that was causing my model to overfit.
+It appears that a case can be made that the best num_estimators here is just between 10 and 50.
+A GridSearchCV reported 30 as the optimum values.
+Running my RandomForest with 30 estimators produced surprisingly high r^2 scores for my train and test data, 0.97 and 0.82 respectively.
+These were surprisingly good results, and I came away from them concerned that I had introduced some leakage that was causing my model to overfit.

 #### SKlearn Pipeline
 I used SKlearn's pipeline class to compare my random forest with 3 other models.
 The similar results from the random forest via the sklearn pipeline reassured me that I had not caused any leakage with my treatment of the standardization and train-test-split in my custom pipeline